DFE-Digital/publish-teacher-training-prototype/app/content/course-summary-examples.md

       href: "#example-2---primary-course-provided-by-school-centred-initial-teacher-training"
 ---

-Based on our research into how candidates read course descriptions and our [guidance on writing descriptions for Publish teacher training courses](/how-to-use-this-service/help-writing-course-descriptions), here are some ‘Course summary’ examples.
+Based on our research into how candidates read course descriptions and our [guidance on writing descriptions for Publish teacher training courses (Publish)](/how-to-use-this-service/help-writing-course-descriptions), here are some ‘Course summary’ examples.

 The examples are based on real descriptions that are currently live on Find postgraduate teacher training.